Learn about persistence in cybersecurity, including common malware persistence mechanisms and advanced persistent threats (APTs).

 This is why persistence is an attacker’s greatest ally.
 It provides secret, backdoor access that’s hidden within the existing parts of an operating system.

-Source: Data captured from the Huntress Security Platform, which detects persistent footholds and other cyberthreats, January–May, 2021 (Base = 2,566)
+Source: Data captured from The Huntress Managed Security Platform, which detects persistent footholds and other cyberthreats, January–May, 2021 (Base = 2,566)

 Many companies that produce security tools claim they can find and eliminate persistence through artificial intelligence (AI) and automation.
 The problem is that persistence, by design, is stealthy to remain undetected.
 It often accomplishes this by using forms of obfuscation or evasion techniques that automated tools won’t catch.